Yehiasaro/8086-Simultaneous-Chess-/README.md

-ChatGPT
-Certainly!
-Here's a description you could use for your repository:

 SimulChess8086

 SimulChess8086 is a simultaneous chess game implemented in assembly language (8086).
 Unlike traditional chess games, SimulChess8086 allows two players to engage in a thrilling battle simultaneously, with no need to wait for their opponent's move.
 The objective is simple: be the first to capture your opponent's king to claim victory.